PositiveMRay/java_alarm_clock/README.md

+# Java Clock
-Java Clock desktop application build using maven and the Swing framework.
+## Desktop application using maven and the Swing framework.

 This project has two profiles: jdk8 and jdk21.